kaixih/kaixih.github.io/_posts/2021-01-27-cbr-fusion.md

 It is worth to mention that this post focuses mainly on the scenario of training and discusses the fusion from the perspective of the data dependencies.
-In reality, whether to fuse a sequence of operations will be more complex than it seems.
+In reality, the decision to fuse will be more complex than it seems.